locustio/locust/docs/quickstart.rst

 Parameters can also be set through :ref:`environment variables <environment-variables>`, or in a :ref:`config file <configuration-file>`.

-To change number of users during a headless run press w or W (1, 10) to spawn users and s or S to stop(1, 10)
+To add/remove users during a headless run press w or W (1, 10) to spawn users and s or S to stop(1, 10).

 How to write a *real* locust file?
 """"""""""""""""""""""""""""""""""